derivia/study-notes/notes/WEB.md

 #### SASS

-Learn about SASS and how you can use it to simplify your styles.

 * [ ] [SASS - Guide](https://sass-lang.com/guide)
 * [ ] [10 Reasons to Use a CSS Preprocessor in 2018](https://raygun.com/blog/10-reasons-css-preprocessor/)

 #### PostCSS

-Learn about PostCSS and how you can use its ecosystem of plugins to extend your CSS build pipeline.

 * [ ] [PostCSS](https://postcss.org/)
 * [ ] [What is PostCSS?](https://www.sitepoint.com/an-introduction-to-postcss/)